Payouts

 Creating a payout on Solana

 Solana payouts require a token delegation before executing the payout.
-You'll need to sign and submit a delegation transaction before calling the payout API.
+Sign and submit a delegation transaction before calling the payout API.

 Step 1: Prepare the Delegation Transaction